goatcorp/faq/dalamud_troubleshooting.md

 5. Remove all manually installed plugins.
 (Check if they have a third party repo, or reinstall them later.)
 6. Start the game.

-- NOTE: You might not have any manually installed plugins.
+- NOTE: You may not have any manually installed plugins.
 That's fine.

 ---